-Eighty-five percent of UTCVM students received some form of federal financial aid during the 2022-2023 academic year.
+Approximately 85% of UTCVM students received some form of federal financial aid during the 2023-2024 academic year.

 The UT Financial Aid Office offers information on federal and private student loans (http://onestop.utk.edu/loans/).
 In addition, the UTCVM provides on-site financial aid review and oversite specific to veterinary professional students through the Office of the Associate Dean for Academic Affairs.